 Biography: Megan earned her undergraduate degrees in Criminal Justice and Political Science, as well as her Master of Public Administration and Master of Science in Criminal Justice degrees from the University of Alabama at Birmingham.
-She entered the PhD program at UCR in Fall 2016, where she specializes in Criminology and Gender.
-Megan’s areas of research interest are drug use and identity, criminal decision making, and the framing of deviance and deviant behavior.
+She began the PhD program at UCR in Fall 2016, where she specializes in Criminology and Gender.
+Megan’s areas of research interest include drug use and stigma, drug use and identity, criminal decision making, and media portrayal of drugs and drug users.

 Kerley, Kent, Megan Webb, and Hayden Griffin.
 2018.
 “Examining the Nexus between Prescription Opioid and Heroin Abuse.”
 Deviant Behavior.
 Accepted in April 2018.